Best-Kept Secrets of Conventional Geothermal Energy

 (Diagrams: Terrapin Geothermics, Shutterstock)

 On the other hand, the Alberta No. 1 geothermal energy project is a deep conventional geothermal project, and more specifically, a binary power plant.
-This involves drilling up to four kilometres below ground to reach hot brine reservoirs greater than 100°C. These reservoirs are heated by the natural occurring thermal energy of the earth.
-The hot brine is brought to surface, where the heat is extracted by a heat exchanger and the energy transferred to another “working fluid”.
-Within this technology, the heat is transferred to a working fluid to produce vapour.
+This geothermal energy sources heat from the natural occurring thermal energy of the earth and involves drilling up to four kilometres below ground to reach hot brine reservoirs greater than 100°C. The hot brine is brought to surface, where the heat is extracted by a heat exchanger and the energy transferred to another “working fluid”.
+Within this geothermal technology, the heat is transferred to a working fluid to produce vapour.
 This vapour, in turn, drives an Organic Rankine Cycle (ORC) turbine to generate electricity.
 The use of the two fluids (geothermal brine and working fluid) is what gives this type of power generation its binary name.

 Geo-exchange systems use different technologies and sources to capture thermal energy.